The Name Maketh The Man

 With my lover walking three steps behind we left Mitaka station and followed the Tama River tributary.
 The sky was hanging low; insulating this reality we were in from the outside.
 The energy and life of the station faded behind us.
 The street lamps had a special kind of care given to them.

 The concrete path turned into a dark soil track covered overhead by trees.
 We continued for a long time along the path, which was only wide enough for one person.
 I could hear music and dancing through the trees.
 An orange glow was visible in a clearing ahead.
 We slowly approached the dancing light.
 There was a small carnival of fantastic animal outfits on a stage of water.

 We watched for a few minutes as the animal outfits performed before we continued along the track.

 After a while we came to a wooden bridge where I threw a five-yen coin into the stream.

 Further along we came to an empty stand selling Buddhist trinkets for ten yen.

 Finally we came upon a stone bridge.
 I waited for just a moment before I slipped out of my wooden sandals and over the fence in a single movement.
 The high bank led straight down under the bridge.
-The soil was loose however there were several log steps creating a staircase of sorts.
+The soil was loose; however there were several log steps creating a staircase of sorts.
 The stream was only a few metres wide and moved very slowly.
-I dug my toes into the silt, feeling the cold-water lap against my legs.
-I held my yukata and waded further in.
+I dug my toes into the silt and felt the cold water lap against my legs.
+I held my kimono and waded further in.

-I remained in the stream for only a moment.
+I remained in the stream for only a brief while.
 I found what I had been searching for.
 I climbed back up the bank and over the fence.
 She was looking for me, having not seen me jump the fence a few moments earlier.
 My feet and hands were both muddied.
-I said nothing as we left, following the road past a field and towards the main street.
-We crossed back over the stream one last time on the way back to the train station.
-I looked back into the depths of the water and the darkness of the forested track.
+I said nothing as we passed back over the stream on the way back to the train station.
+I looked into the depths of the water and the darkness of the forested track one last time.

-I know that I cannot completely wash the name away, but a part of me was freed that night.
+I know that I cannot completely wash the name away, but a part of me was set free that night.